 Before you add a zone, please ensure you have reviewed the Seller Pricing Tiers for Compute Zones section.

-- When the compute zone is created, the list of all compute zones will be displayed at Control Panel > Settings > Compute Zones.
+- When the compute zone is created, the list of all compute zones will be displayed at your Control Panel > Settings > Compute Zones.
 Click Actions > Add to federation next to a required zone.

 - Configure the federated zone in the wizard that appears: